Setting up the GISCARTA platform

 Widget description

-This widget provides your current location and allows you to locate it on the map.
-To do so, click on the "Locations" icon in the lower left corner of the map.
+This widget allows user to locate his current position on the map.
+To do so, click on the "Location" icon in the lower left corner of the map.

-After clicking the "Locations" icon, the user will see their location on the map as an animation of diverging concentric circles around the point (see Figure 1).
-When you are finished, click on the "Locations" icon again.
+After clicking the "Location" icon, the user will see his position on the map as an animation of diverging concentric circles around the point (see Figure 1).
+When you are finished, click on the "Location" icon again.

 Widget description